taimax13/platform-tool/README.md

 ```

 ### Networking
-I've created a diagram that illustrates the networking configuration for your serverless web application.
+I've created a diagram that illustrates the networking configuration for  serverless web application.
 Here's an explanation of the components and their relationships:
 VPC (Virtual Private Cloud):

 Contains both public and private subnets
-Provides network isolation for your resources
+Provides network isolation for  resources

 Public Subnet:
 Contains the Internet Gateway and NAT Gateway